Available Parameters (--help)

 |

-A comma-seperated list of values for the signed weighted euclidean distance.
+A comma-separated list of values for the signed weighted Euclidean distance.
 Needs to be equal to the number of results.
-Else, default will be 1 |
+Else, default will be 1 | |

 ||